 Though there are several colors for the desktop, it’s not that exciting.
 It may also offer a brick-block desktop.
 But I’m not a fan of it.
 It looks like a blurry printed material, it doesn’t even look like a laminated one.

 What we loved the most

 Vari electric standing desk feels and looks solid.
 And the heavyweight and thick steel frames speak volumes of its quality.
 And the desk is equipped with reinforced steel, hence the heavyweight.
 So this standing desk can last for some time.

 Though I’d love the one without the crossbeam, hey, it’s all about preference.
 But take note that the crossbeam doesn’t do much for the stability of the desk, as opposed to what a lot believe.

 The crossbeam is for design purposes only.
 But albeit the little shaking, it’s definitely more stable than a Jarvis or an Uplift.
 And the Varidesk almost has the same stability as the Versadesk.
 The latter is just a bit more stable at the highest setting.

 The legs are T-shaped and this also adds stability to the desk.
 And it can support up to 200 lbs.

 And the desk is pretty stable, it just starts to shake at the highest setting.
 It also has a wide range of desk height so it can accommodate more users.
 If you can bear a little shake, this electric desk will serve you well.

-I also love the wide working space.
-I can set up a pretty complete workstation, and the cable management tray is a plus.
+How about the wide working space?
+We can set up a pretty complete workstation, and the cable management tray is a plus.
 It comes with the purchase so you don’t need to buy a separate one.